GluuFederation/docs-cb-prod/docs/source/index.md

 ### Remote installation

-To set up the Gluu Server to leverage a remote Couchbase Server, follow these instructions.
+To leverage a remote Couchbase Server, follow these instructions.

 #### Install and configure Couchbase